home-assistant/home-assistant.io/source/_components/sensor.mqtt.markdown

 ### {% linkable_title Get sensor value from a device with ESPEasy %}

 Assuming that you have flashed your ESP8266 unit with [ESPEasy](https://github.com/letscontrolit/ESPEasy).
 Under "Config" set a name ("Unit Name:") for your device (here it's "bathroom").
-A "Controller" for MQTT with the protocol "OpenHAB MQTT" is present and the entries ("Controller Subscribe:" and "Controller Publish:") are adjusted to your needed.
+A "Controller" for MQTT with the protocol "OpenHAB MQTT" is present and the entries ("Controller Subscribe:" and "Controller Publish:") are adjusted to match your needs.
 In this example the topics are prefixed with "home".
-Also, add a sensor is available in the "Devices" tap with the name "analog" and "brightness" as value.
+Also, add a sensor in the "Devices" tap with the name "analog" and "brightness" as value.

 As soon as the unit is online, you will get the state of the sensor.